titlekungkub/cloudpresent/README.md

 code for lambda function upload attendance image
 ```

-Then go to `frontend/src/component/UploadImage.js` and replace your API Gateway url that created above in this follwing function instead of `API_Gateway_URL`
+Then go to `frontend/src/component/UploadImage.js` and replace your API Gateway url that created above instead of `API_Gateway_URL` in this following function

 ```
 handleOnChange(e) {